 to occur over and above the influence of any demand characteristics.

-The PARH scale is free to use for research purposes.
+The PARH scale is free to use and reproduce for research purposes.
 No permission is required.
 However, the scale may not be reproduced for commercial purposes.

 Please click here to download a hard copy of the scale for use in paper-and-pencil surveys.